 2. Is the surgeon skilled in all refractive surgeries?

 Your LASIK surgeon should be trained and experienced in all refractive surgeries.
 Since not everyone is a candidate for LASIK, the surgeon should be able to provide you with the procedure that best suits your unique condition.
-Dr. Updegraff is skilled in performing PRK, ICL, LRI, and premium lens implants, as well as LASIK.
+Drs.
+Updegraff and Foster are skilled in performing PRK, EVO ICL, RLE, and premium lens implants, as well as LASIK.

 3. Does your surgeon have fellowship training in cornea, refractive, and laser surgery?